 Name of treatment Description Watch and wait or active surveillance delays treatment until the possibility exists that the disease will progress.
 This approach is for people with slow-growing (indolent) WM.
-Drug therapy involves taking a Bruton tyrosine kinase (BTK) inhibitor, such as ibrutinib, by mouth.
+Drug therapy involves taking a Bruton tyrosine kinase (BTK) inhibitor, by mouth.
 Chemotherapy uses medicine (chemicals) to kill cancer cells.
 A combination chemotherapy procedure uses two or more chemotherapy drugs.
-Immunotherapy (using an intravenous drug called rituximab) boosts or pauses your immune system to help your body fight cancer.
+Immunotherapy boosts or pauses your immune system to help your body fight cancer.
 Immunotherapy is done in addition to chemotherapy.
 Stem cell transplantation transfers a healthy person's (donor) stem cells to your body to slow the growth of the disease.
 This is an option for some people with WM who have relapsed and/or did not respond to prior therapy (called refractory disease).
 This is especially used for younger patients who have had one or more relapses.